MohammedBoure/Shoppica-BackEnd/docs/en/auth.md

 # Authentication API Documentation

 This document provides detailed information about the Authentication API endpoints implemented in the Flask Blueprint `auth`.
 Each endpoint is described with its purpose, HTTP method, required authentication, inputs, outputs, and possible error responses.
+The API interacts with the `users` table in a SQLite database via the `UserManager` class.

 ## Authentication
 - Endpoints use session-based authentication via Flask's `session` object.
 - The `@session_required` decorator ensures a valid `user_id` (integer) is present in the session.
-- The `@admin_required` decorator restricts access to users with admin privileges (`is_admin` set to `True` in the session).
+- The `@admin_required` decorator restricts access to users with `is_admin=True` in the session (converted from the database's integer `0` or `1`).
 - The `/auth/login` endpoint does not require authentication, as it is used to authenticate users and establish a session.
 - Session data includes `user_id` (integer) and `is_admin` (boolean) to track the authenticated user and their privileges.